google/ax/README.md

 > widely soon.
 If you are interested in collaborating with us,
 > please reach out to **ax-dev@google.com**!

-AX, short for Agent eXecutor, is a distributed agent runtime.
-It provides a runtime that coordinates agentic loops, manages executions with event logging, and communicates with both local and remote actors.
+AX, short for Agent Executor, is a distributed agent runtime.
+It provides a runtime that dynamically provisions an environment to run agents or harnesses in isolation within a suspendable/resumable image.
-AX is designed for reliability, with native support for recovery and execution resumption, even in complex distributed setups.
+AX is designed for reliability, with native support for recovery and execution resumption, even in distributed setups.

 ## Features

-- **Distributed Runtime**: Controller, skills, tools, and agents can execute in isolation
+- **Distributed Runtime**: Harnesses, skills, tools, and agents can execute in isolation
 - **Resumption**: Automatic recovery from failures or interruptions
-- **Skills, Tools, Agents**: Support for skill, tool, and agent selection and execution
+- **Built-in Harnesses**: Support for frontier harnesses and custom implementations
 - **Auditing & Policy**: All user and agentic calls are coordinated by a common controller, easy to control and audit the overall execution and skill/tool/agent calls
 - **Portability**: Runs anywhere, scales to small and large deployments
 - **Customizability**: Agnostic of harness and model